TRI-ML/RAP/README.md

 ## Installation

 - (Set up a virtual environment with python>3.7)
-- Install the packge with `pip -e install .`
+- Install the packge with `bash install.sh`

 ## Setting up the data